-The Google Pixel Slate is easily one of the best Chromebooks you can find on this list, mostly because the “Made by Google” Chrome tablet is a great mix of features and power.
+The Google Pixel Slate is easily one of the best Chromebooks available today.
+That’s because this “Made by Google” Chrome tablet is a great mix of features and power.

-An upgrade over the previous generation Google Pixelbook, the Pixel Slate is a Chromebook that doubles as a tablet — featuring a digital stylus that can be used for jotting down notes, drawing on the multi-touch display, or interacting with native Android apps.
+The Pixel Slate is an upgrade over the previous generation Google Pixelbook.
+It serves as a laptop and a tablet — featuring a digital stylus that can be used for jotting down notes, drawing on the multi-touch display, or interacting with native Android apps.
 This makes the Pixel Slate the spiritual successor to the Pixel C, Google’s Android OS tablet that launched back in 2015.

-The Pixel Slate’s hardware configurations range from Intel Celeron, to Core M3, Core i5, or Core i7 processors and either 4, 8, or 16GB of RAM.
-Fully spec’d out, you’re looking at quite the beast (with a price tag to match).
-When it first launched, the Pixel Slate was priced at $599 (Celeron 4GB RAM), and went all the way up to $1,599 for the Core i7/16GB RAM config.
+The Pixel Slate’s hardware configurations range from Intel Celeron to Core M3, Core i5, or Core i7 processors and your choice of 4, 8, or 16GB of RAM.
+Fully specced out, you’re looking at quite the beast (with a price tag to match).
+When it first launched, the Pixel Slate was priced at $599 (Celeron 4GB RAM) and went all the way up to $1,599 for the Core i7/16GB RAM config.

 Apple made a splash when they introduced the 8th Gen iPad last year.
-Carrying an introductory price of $329, the iPad (2020) is the latest iPad available, and the low asking price solidified its position as the king of the budget tablet market.
+The iPad (2020) is the latest iPad available.
+And with a starting price of $329, it was the king of the budget tablet market.

 Best tech for college students ($400+)

-With a premium, all metal build and top-notch specs, the Google Pixelbook is a high-end Chromebook that has more than a few tricks up its sleeve.
+With a premium, all-metal build and top-notch specs, the Google Pixelbook is a high-end Chromebook that has more than a few tricks up its sleeve.
 The Google Pixelbook is the thinnest laptop Google has ever made, measuring in at 10.3mm thick.
-But’s that’s not all.
-You’ll also find a 12.3-inch 2400×1600 touch screen display with Pixelbook Pen support, a 360-degree hinge for use in tablet mode, 10-hour battery life and fast charging — there’s a lot here to love.

-The Google Pixelbook is the search giant’s all new “affordable” Pixelbook entry, one that carries a more familiar design.
-This isn’t a tablet hybrid or convertible, it’s simply a great 13-inch laptop that gets the job done.
+The Google Pixelbook Go is the search giant’s all-new “affordable” Pixelbook entry — and one that carries a more familiar design.
+This isn’t a tablet hybrid or convertible; it’s a great 13-inch laptop that gets the job done.

-That means a painted magnesium body that’s just as premium as previous Google Chromebook models, only with smoother edges.
-The Pixelbook Go absolutely nails the basics, offering insane 15-hour battery life, a stellar quick charge feature, excellent backlit keyboard, and rubber bottom that won’t slip around on your lap — this laptop is meant to be used on-the-go and it does it extremely well (hence the “Go” in the title).
+The Pixelbook Go has a painted magnesium body that’s just as premium as previous Google Chromebook models, only with smoother edges.
+And it absolutely nails the basics, offering insane 15-hour battery life, a stellar quick charge feature, excellent backlit keyboard, and rubber bottom that won’t slip around on your lap.
+This laptop is meant to be used on-the-go, and it does it extremely well (hence the “Go” in the title).